Peg Leg Pete Pirate Doll

 The Ahoy, amis version is not the complete doll.
-The complete doll is actually done in Leprechaun Style and is by Stacey Trock of Fresh Stitches where the Ahoy Pirate’s feature are an add on to the basic design of the doll.
+The complete doll is actually done in Leprechaun Style and is by Stacey Trock of Fresh Stitches where the Ahoy Pirate’s feature is an add on to the basic design of the doll.

-Free patterns for the hat, peg leg, and hook hand are provided by Animation.
+Free patterns for the hat, peg leg and hook hand are provided by Animation.
 The issue is that because it’s an add on, you cannot figure out the size of the doll size.
 You need to purchase the Leprechaun Pattern for only $5 and suddenly all of the pieces can come together.